May 2, 2022

 - Short-term commitment : Some drivers like to switch their vehicles often for short-term leases.

 - Wear and tear : Vehicles with extensive wear and tear should be avoided, as the new buyer will need to pay for repairs.
+Body damage over two inches, bad colour matches, scratches, ad bumper damage are usually charged.

 - Hidden repairs : Undetected problems or mechanical issues can be costly.
+Before you move forward with anything, get the vehicle inspected by a reliable mechanic.

 Taking over a lease transfer can save you money.
 You need to find the right vehicle with the right terms.
-You also need to fully understand the risks and fees with taking over a lease :Transfer fee
+You also need to fully understand the risks and fees of taking over a lease :Transfer fee

 Many contracts will have a fee to transfer the vehicle to another driver.
 This fee can range between $300 to $800.
 The good news is that most people looking to get rid of a lease will take on this cost.Monthly payment